ItsWendell/marvin-js/README.md

 Instead of being written in Go, MarvinJS is a node server written in ES6 / Javascript with a server-side rendered NextJS dashboard.

+## Join us

+We've a staging bot running at Slack https://marvinjs.slack.com/ and on https://marvinjs-staging.herokuapp.com/, join us with improving marvinJS!

 ## Features / Goals

 As this project is still in early development, here are the goals / features we want to have implemented before we offically suggest to implement this bot in one of the campusses.